kerski/pbi-pq-commenter-with-azure-openai/README.md

 - Azure Open API Key - This can be also be retrieved during the deployment of the ChatGPT 4.0 model in [prerequisites](#prerequisities). **Please read the section on [security](#security) prior to sharing this file with anyone**.

 ![Figure 2](./documentation/images/template-popup.png)
-*Figure 2 - Template popup for parameters*
+*Figure 2 - Template popup for parameters.*

 Press the load button when you have finished.